Call Us

 Protecting Employees from Unlawful Workplace Retaliation

+If you were fired, demoted, or treated unfairly after reporting discrimination, harassment, wage violations, or other unlawful conduct, you may have a strong retaliation claim under California law.
 Workplace retaliation is illegal under both the California Fair Employment and Housing Act (FEHA) and federal law.
 A qualified California retaliation attorney can help you understand your rights, evaluate your situation, and take legal action to protect your career.

 Not Sure Where to Begin?